 - Organize your documents in proper logical order.
 A well organized and orderly set of documents will make it easier for you to find the right documents quickly during the interview, so you will not get nervous.

 Physical PreparationImage is often as important as content.
 What you look like and how you say something are just as important as what you say.
-So dress up nicely and smile.
+So dress up formally and smile.

 Attitude PreparationProvide to-the-point, clear, and concise answers.
 Do not provide any information that is not relevant or is not asked.
 (In many cases, this is where people make a mistake by giving unnecessary details that were not asked for).